 The Town of Cottesloe is responsible for the removal of street trees.
 Unauthorised tree removal of any street tree is not permitted.
 The Council prioritises street tree retention and removal is only considered when no other reasonable alternative exists or has been exhausted.
 The compensating solution and approaches must lead to a more superior outcome.
-In the improbable occasion that no reasonable alternative exists, tree removal must be approved by Council

-Notwithstanding the above, the Director Manager of Engineering Services can authorise the removal when a street tree is:
+Notwithstanding the above, the Director Engineering Services can authorise the removal when a street tree is:

-- Certified by a suitably qualified horticulturist arborist as dead, damaged, post mature and diseased, or in decline and no further remedial techniques are appropriate. - Certified by a suitably qualified horticulturist arborist as a noxious street tree or classified as an invasive weed, and Cottesloe found on the Coastcare website https://cottesloecoastcare.org/dir/weeds. - Causing significant damage to property or public utilities and the cost of ongoing remedial works becomes uneconomic, and there is no further alternative solution. - Causing an immediate safety hazard to the public. - Certified by a suitably qualified horticulturist arborist as structurally unsound. - Unauthorised street tree (subjected to section 4.4 of the Street Tree Policy).
+Certified by a suitably qualified horticulturist as dead, damaged, post mature and diseased, or in decline and no further remedial techniques are appropriate.

+- Certified by a suitably qualified horticulturist as a noxious street tree or classified as an invasive weed, and Cottesloe found on the Coastcare website https://cottesloecoastcare.org/dir/weeds. - Causing significant damage to property or public utilities and the cost of ongoing remedial works becomes uneconomic, and there is no further alternative solution. - Causing an immediate safety hazard to the public. - Certified by a suitably qualified horticulturist as structurally unsound. - Unauthorised street tree (subjected to section 4.4 of the Street Tree Policy). - Has been affected by infrastructure works and the tree cannot be retained. - Identified within a property development plan that has been approved by Council.
+The replacement trees must be of an appropriate size and species as determined by the Town of Cottesloe.